Annytomica/kumiko-community-hub/README.md

    - sign-up link to sign-in page
    - homepage article thumbnail to single article page - does correct article load?
    - homepage pagination - do they work as expected and display correctly
+   - single article next and previous articles - do they work as expected and display correctly
    - make general notes on usability and loading/responsivness of each page

 Registration and beyond: